AmanoTeam/duckpy/README.md

 ```

 Again, if you pass more than one User-Agent, they will be randomly chosen every time you use the .search() method.

+# Disclaimer

+We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with DuckDuckGo, or any of its subsidiaries or its affiliates.
+The official DuckDuckGo website can be found at https://duckduckgo.com.